-An Excel Dashboard can be an amazing tool when it comes to tracking KPIs, comparing data points, and getting data-backed views that can help management take decisions.
+An Excel Dashboard can be an amazing tool when it comes to tracking KPIs, comparing data points, and getting data-backed views that can help management make decisions.

 In this tutorial, you will learn how to create an Excel dashboard, best practices to follow while creating one, features and tools you can use in Excel, things to avoid at all costs, and recommended training material.

-What are Excel Dashboard and how does it differ from a report?
+What is an Excel Dashboard and how does it differ from a report?

 Let’s first understand what is an Excel dashboard.